juandarr/todo-react-django/README.md

   - Lists have the following properties:
     - Title
   - Lists can be archived when you want to preserve the data and history
-- Tasks created from the navigation bar can be associated to any current List.
+- Tasks created from the top navigation bar (`+` icon) can be associated to any active List.
 If no list is defined it will be associated to the default list for the current user (inbox)
-- Tasks created from the task view only allow to define title and are associated to inbox by default
+- Tasks created from the task view only require the title and will be associated to current list in view
 - Keyboard shortcuts
   - `s`: hide or show the sidebar
   - `q`: open the task creation modal from the navigation bar